 I own a Mac Pro, a Mac Mini and a MacBook Pro, which gives me a unique view on the pros and cons of all three Macs.
 I have to say that the Mac Mini has a lot going for it for a home studio, here are my thoughts.

 The Mac Mini has a lot of connectivity for the small footprint it has.
-Thunderbolt, Firewire 800 and 4 USB3 connectors.
-This offers the most comprehensive range of choice when considering an audio interface, giving all three protocols.
+Thunderbolt and 4 USB3 connectors.
+Firewire 800 was dropped for the Late 2014 model.
+Either way, this offers a comprehensive range of choice when considering an audio interface.
 Connectivity is also important for hard drives and other interfaces such as keyboards.
-One small thing to be aware of, in some cases USB3 creates issues and a hub is needed to make items such as iLoks and some drives work.
+One small thing to be aware of, in some cases USB3 creates issues and a hub is needed to make items such as iLok2s and some drives work. iLok3s are fine on USB3 ports.

-One reason some people don’t even consider the Mac Mini is the lack of internal expansion, however the Thunderbolt and Firewire 800 connectivity allow for the use of expansion chassis, both Magma and Sonnet make solutions that can give users HDX and HD Native card connectivity, Avid also make the HD Native Thunderbolt box that will connect to the Mac Mini.
+One reason some people don’t even consider the Mac Mini is the lack of internal expansion, however, the Thunderbolt port allows for the use of expansion chassis, both Magma and Sonnet make solutions that can give users HDX and HD Native card connectivity, Avid also makes the HD Native Thunderbolt box that will connect to the Mac Mini.

 Mac Mini Size